vaibhavk81-git/coupon-acceptance-analysis/README.md

 ## Repository Contents

 *   `coupons.csv`: The dataset used for the analysis.
-*   `Practical Application 1 Jupyter Notebook.ipynb`: The Jupyter notebook containing all the code, analysis steps, visualizations, and detailed observations.
+*   `prompt.ipynb`: The Jupyter notebook containing all the code, analysis steps, visualizations, and detailed observations.
 *   `README.md`: This file, providing a non-technical summary of the project and findings.
 *   `images/`: A directory containing image files of the visualizations (e.g., `overall_coupon_distribution.png`, `bar_coupon_acceptance_segments.png`, `takeout_time_destination_acceptance.png`, `takeout_education_occupation_acceptance.png`). *You will need to create this directory and save your plots as image files.*